 Borrowers may also qualify for other cancellations or loan forgiveness programs such as being a survivor of a 9/11/01 victim or through the teacher loan forgiveness program.
-To receive a complete list of cancellation, discharge, and loan forgiveness categories or to apply for a cancellation, discharge, or loan forgiveness, the borrower must contact Direct Loans and review the Discharge/Cancellation page.
+To receive a complete list of cancellation, discharge, and loan forgiveness categories or to apply for a cancellation, discharge, or loan forgiveness, the borrower must contact Direct Loans (https://studentaid.gov/) and review the Discharge/Cancellation page.
 Generally, federal student loans may not be cancelled or discharged due to bankruptcy.
-Borrower's who received loans under the Federal Stafford (FFEL) program will need to contact their loan holder to discuss these options.
+Borrowers who received loans under the Federal Stafford (FFEL) program will need to contact their loan holder to discuss these options.

-In the event that you're experiencing financial difficulty you should contact your loan holder immediately for assistance in handling your repayment obligation.
+In the event that you're experiencing financial difficulty you should contact your loan servicer/holder immediately for assistance in handling your repayment obligation.
 They may be able offer options that temporarily reduce or suspend your monthly payment on your loan.

 Under certain circumstances, you may be eligible for a deferment and may not have to make payments for a period of time.
-You will not have to make payments while you are attending school at least half-time or for up to 3 years while you are unemployed.
+These eligibility requirements may include at least half-time enrollment at an eligible school, participation in a graduate fellowship program, participation in a rehabilitation training program, unemployment, economic hardship, or participating in qualifying military duty.
 A complete list of deferment options along with documentation and eligibility requirements are listed on your Rights and Responsibilities Statement.

 When a loan is deferred, the federal government pays the interest on subsidized loans.
-You must pay the interest on unsubsidized loans during deferment periods, or it will be added to the principle amount of the loan.
-If interest is added to the principle amount, you will then pay interest on the larger amount.
-Having interest added to the principle amount of your loan may also cause your monthly payment amount to increase.
+You must pay the interest on unsubsidized loans and PLUS loans during deferment periods, or it will be added to the principal amount of the loan.
+If interest is added to the principal amount, you will then pay interest on the larger amount.
+Having interest added to the principal amount of your loan may also cause your monthly payment amount to increase.
 If you cannot make scheduled payments and do not qualify for a deferment, forbearance may be an option.
 During periods of forbearance, you may be allowed to temporarily make smaller payments or stop making payments for an approved length of time.
 Be advised that interest continues to be charged on your loan while in a forbearance.
+You may make interest payments during a forbearance period or allow the interest to be capitalized (added to your principal balance) when the forbearance ends.
+Your failure to pay all or part of a monthly payment, when it is due, may result in late charges.